0xSoul24/Sui/README.md

 ### Management UI

-- (Android 8.0+, Sui 12.1+) Long press system settings from the home app, you will find the shortcut of Sui
+- Long press the **System Settings** icon on the home screen to see the Sui shortcut
-- (Android 8.0+, Sui 12+) Enter "Developer options" in system settings, the system will ask you to add the shortcut of Sui
+- In the Sui management interface, tap the menu button (three dots) in the top-right corner and select **"Add shortcut to home screen"**
 - Enter `*#*#784784#*#*` in the default dialer app

-Note, the shortcut way requires your home app supports shortcut APIs that adds from Android 7.0 and 8.0.
-Unless you are using a old home app, you can the shortcut with no problem.
+- Open the Sui management interface via the **Action** button in the KernelSU/Magisk manager

+> **Note:** On some systems, the Sui shortcut may not appear when long-pressing Settings.
+Additionally, to avoid disturbance, the feature that automatically prompts to add a shortcut when entering "Developer options" has been **removed** in this version.

 ### Interactive shell